GridTools/gt4py/CONTRIBUTING.md

 2. If the PR adds functionality, it should be documented both in the code docstrings and in the official documentation.
 3. If the PR contains important design changes, it should contain a new ADR documenting the rationale behind the final decision.
 4. The PR should have a proper description of its intent and the main changes in the code.
 In general this description should be used as commit message if the PR is approved (check point **6.** below).
-5. Pick one reviewer and try to contact him directly to let them know about the PR.
+5. Pick one reviewer and try to contact them directly to let them know about the PR.
 If there is no feedback in 24h/48h try to contact them again or pick another reviewer.
 6. Once the PR has been approved, it should be squash-merged as soon as possible with a meaningful description of the changes.
 Although it is optional, we encourage the use of the [Conventional Commits][conventional-commits] specification for writing informative and automation-friendly commit messages (_commit types: `fix`, `feat`, `build`, `ci`, `docs`, `style`, `refactor`, `perf`, `test`_).